mishamyte/OpenTelemetry-Demo/README.md

 Service built over *M*assTransit.
 Available on `http://localhost:5203` or via API gateway on `http://localhost:5200/mu`.

 Exposes two endpoints for `sending` command and `publishing` event.
 Handlers, receives this messages are in this service.
 Also has a handler for responding to `Alpha's` request via MassTransit.

+### Nu

+Service that uses Mo*n*goDB.
+Available on `http://localhost:5205` or via API gateway on `http://localhost:5200/nu`.

+Data in MongoDB is seeded on service launch.
+Currently it contains a single document, extracted by a simple filter.

 ### Omicron